naman14310/Interview_Prep/Coding Notes/Math/math.md

 <br>

 ### 3. Step by Step
 Given a target A on an infinite number line, i.e. -infinity to +infinity.
-You are currently at position 0 and you need to reach the target by moving according to the below rule:
-1. In ith move you can take i steps forward or backward.
+You are currently at position 0 and you need to reach the target by moving according to the rule: In ith move you can take i steps forward or backward.
 Find the minimum number of moves required to reach the target.

 Approach:
 1. First of all, make target = abs(target) because if magnitude is equal then steps to reach target will also be equal.